 - Which of the following is the most suitable title for the passage?

-In title based questions, candidates need to understand the context of the passage properly and identify the subject accurately.
-Often answer options can be tricky and might include idioms to represent the subject.
+In the title based questions, candidates need to understand the context of the passage and identify the subject accurately.
+Often, answer options can be tricky and might include idioms to represent the subject.
 It is suggested to be careful with the answer options while attempting these questions.

 Inference Based Questions

-These are tricky ones and require the candidates to understand the passage carefully to answer them.
+These are tricky questions and require the candidates to understand the passage carefully to answer them.
 In such questions, a logical conclusion has to be made and choose the option which perfectly fits that context and represents a particular fact aptly.
-Questions based on inference reasoning can be-
+Questions based on inference reasoning can be as follows:

 - What can be inferred from the sentence- “____”?

 - It can be inferred from the passage that _____.

 - What does the author mean by the line “____”?

 In inference questions, candidates need to identify inference sources and understand the context thoroughly.
 If a particular sentence is given, read the entire paragraph and check for particular clues.
 Answering these questions can be easy if the context and idea of the entire passage are properly understood.

 There are certain questions in the RC section that require the candidates to identify correct and incorrect facts from the passage.
 Some examples include the following: